MPT-Calculator/MPT-Calculator/README.md

 [6] B. A. Wilson and P. D. Ledger, Efficient computation of the magnetic polarizabiltiy tensor spectral signature using pod.
 International Journal for Numerical Methods in Engineering 122, 1940-1963, 2021.

 [7] P.D.
 Ledger, B.A.
 Wilson, A.A.S.
 Amad, W.R.B.
-Lionheart Identification of meallic objects using spectral MPT signatures: Object characterisation and invariants.
+Lionheart, Identification of meallic objects using spectral MPT signatures: Object characterisation and invariants.
 International Journal for Numerical Methods in Engineering.
-Accepted Author Manuscript, 2021. https://onlinelibrary.wiley.com/doi/epdf/10.1002/nme.6688
+122(15), 2021. https://onlinelibrary.wiley.com/doi/epdf/10.1002/nme.6688

 [8] J. Elgy, P.D.
 Ledger, J.L.
 Davidson, T. Ozdeger and A.J.
-Peyton Computations and measurement of the magnetic polarizability tensor characterisation of highly conducting and magnetic objects.
-Submitted 2023.
+Peyton, Computations and measurement of the magnetic polarizability tensor characterisation of highly conducting and magnetic objects.
+Engineering Computations, 2023, doi:10.1108/EC-11-2022-0688.

 as well as those of NGSolve:

-[1]J. Schoberl, C++11 Implementation of Finite Elements in NGSolve, ASC Report 30/2014, Institute for Analysis and Scientific Computing, Vienna University of Technology, 2014.
+[1] J. Schoberl, C++11 Implementation of Finite Elements in NGSolve, ASC Report 30/2014, Institute for Analysis and Scientific Computing, Vienna University of Technology, 2014.

 [2] S. Zaglmayr, High Order Finite Elements for Electromagnetic Field Computation, PhD Thesis, Johannes Kepler University Linz, 2006